simigate/react-Locations/README.md

 # react-Locations

-App for Advertising Tourist Location :
+App for Advertising Tourist Locations :

 App has a static part, which gives it a great visual appeal .